thakurtushar02/206Assignment3/README.md

 ## Here are the directions to easily execute the runnable .jar file provided in the repository.
 Step 1: Navigate to the directory of the .jar file, and open a terminal there.
+Step 2: Type into the terminal the following:
-Step 2: Type: java -jar WikiSpeak.jar
+java -jar WikiSpeak.jar
 Step 3: Press enter.
 The application should now be running.
 Enjoy!